 Tom Hanks famously said “There’s no crying in baseball,” but he’s never been at a game with a hot, tired, bored and hungry kid who’s in the middle of a grand slam-sized meltdown.
-While catching a game can be a daunting task with little ones in tow, we know that it can be done.
+While catching a game can be a daunting task with little ones in tow, we know for a fact that it can (and should!) be done.
 Here’s the scoop on maximizing your time, money and fun at Nationals Park as the Washington Nationals get in gear for their Major League Baseball season.

 Taking the Green Line Metro to the Navy Yard stop is your best bet, but be warned: trains will be packed shortly before and right after games, meaning your family will be getting up close and personal with thousands of other fans.
 Driving can be tricky thanks to limited parking and heavy traffic, but if you go to a Sunday game, free street parking is available in the neighborhoods just off South Capitol Street.
 Otherwise, expect to pay $15-$30 for parking in nearby lots.